Powering Modern SEO with Social Media Data

 Traditional SEO research has limitations that require more innovative methods of discovering keywords.
 One way is by leveraging subject matter expertise and audited social media data to identify which keywords and topics are truly relevant to your audience.

 I spoke with Katie Robbert, the CEO of marketing analytics consulting firm Trust Insights.
 Through her extensive experience in SEO and data analytics, she built and grew multimillion dollar lines of business in the marketing technology, pharmaceutical, and healthcare industries.
 Katie and her team partnered with Talkwalker, a social media analytics and monitoring platform, to develop a white paper on using social media data to power modern SEO.

 According to Katie, many people these days are just “putting in the bucket of basic SEO research” in the form of keyword planners and tools such as Ahrefs and Semrush.
 This approach, while effective, limits the user to just search terms that their target audience might be using, instead of reflecting the actual language and conversations they’re having online.

 Using Talkwalker’s social media export capabilities, the team obtained conversational, qualitative data sets from different social media channels to figure out the common terms and phrases that people were actually saying – and this got them very different results from what their straight keyword research yielded.

-Through a machine learning process called topic modeling, Katie and her team processed the conversational data, figuring out commonalities and similar terms people were using for certain topics (for instance, “latte with extra foam” or “espresso” whenever people would talk about coffee).
+Through a process that relies on artificial intelligence called topic modeling, Katie and her team processed the conversational data, figuring out commonalities and similar terms people were using for certain topics (for instance, “latte with extra foam” or “espresso” whenever people would talk about coffee).
 Katie shares that while there’s plenty of open source code for topic modeling, you’d have to do some coding yourself to have a good topic modeling tool – which was what Trust Insights did, when they developed their own proprietary version.

 On Reddit Data, Difficult Keywords, and Google Passages